LittleGreenViper/SwipeTabController/README.md

 By implementing this module, you can have both the "swipe" behavior, and the ability to select the position at the top or bottom of the screen.

 It also helps to work around the issue of the [`UITabBarController`](https://developer.apple.com/documentation/uikit/uitabbarcontroller/)'s propensity to have a separate navigation stack.
-This module will integrate the displayed screen's navigation stack with the container "tab controller"'s navigation stack, giving you continuity with the container's navigation.
+This module will integrate the displayed screen's navigation stack with the container's navigation stack, giving you continuity with the container's navigation.

 And lastly, when implementing [`UITabBarController`](https://developer.apple.com/documentation/uikit/uitabbarcontroller/) in [iPadOS](https://apple.com/ipados), or [MacOS](https://apple.com/macos), Apple will swap out the fixed bottom tab bar, with a segmented control, at the top of the screen.
 This is not always what the user wants.